dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint1.md

     * what didn't
         * we didn't make much progress
         * etc
+    * self assessment on progress
+        * where are you in relation to progress towards finalfinal product?
+          * give an estimate of how far towards your goals you are, do you think you're on track?
+        * lay out *each* of the following weeks till end of term with brief goals for each
+          * current week: goals
+          * week #: goals
+          * week #: goals, etc
 ```

 You'll update this weekly during your sprint transitions!